[WORLD PREMIERE] Distances Smaller Than This Are Not Confirmed

 Marcella Murray (co-creator & performer) is a recent Theatre MFA graduate of Sarah Lawrence College.
 She is a playwright, performer, and puppeteer who is currently most focused on devised work.
 Having grown up in Georgia, her work is heavily inspired by the observed ways in which people tend to self-segregate and reconnect.
 Her work tends to focus on themes of identity within a community and (hopefully) forward momentum in the face of trauma.

 Distances Smaller Than This Are Not Confirmed is co-commissioned and co-presented by Abrons Arts Center and the Chocolate Factory Theater, produced by Advanced Beginner Group, and associate-produced by Mabou Mines.
-The creation of Distances Smaller Than This Are Not Confirmed is being made possible, in part, with support from the Marta Heflin Foundation and Mabou Mines, and by developmental residencies at Baryshnikov Arts Center, the Rauschenberg Residency/Robert Rauschenberg Foundation, the SETI Institute (Search for Extraterrestrial Intelligence), MASS MoCA, multiple residencies at Abrons Arts Center, Mabou Mines, and MANCC / Maggie Allesee National Center for Choreography at Florida State University, and the individual donors of Advanced Beginner Group, who may be found at www.advancedbeginnergroup.org.
+The creation of Distances Smaller Than This Are Not Confirmed is being made possible, in part, with support from the Marta Heflin Foundation, Axe-Houghton Foundation, the David and Leni Moore Foundation, and Mabou Mines, and by developmental residencies at Baryshnikov Arts Center, the Rauschenberg Residency/Robert Rauschenberg Foundation, the SETI Institute (Search for Extraterrestrial Intelligence), PS21 Chatham, MASS MoCA, multiple residencies at Abrons Arts Center, Mabou Mines, and MANCC / Maggie Allesee National Center for Choreography at Florida State University and the individual donors of Advanced Beginner Group, who may be found at www.advancedbeginnergroup.org.